oshamash/umake/doc/dpdk-build.md

 | umake - uncached               	| 274            	| make umake [1]    	|
 | umake - local cache            	| `9`              	| make umake-local  	|
 | umake - remote cache(over lan) 	| 14             	| make umake-remote 	|

 [1] strace has huge performance penalty

 ## Remarks and Conclusions

-- this is not full port of DPDK compilation to `umake`
+- This is not full port of DPDK compilation to `umake`.
-- in most compilations there are limited number of files that are being changed, so `umake` can increase dramatically compilation speed.
-This is especially true for CI builds
+- In most compilations there are limited number of files that are being changed, so `umake` can increase dramatically compilation speed.
+This is especially true for CI builds.